 Manassas-Bull Run Christmas Bird Count Summary

-We gratefully thank all the enthusiastic birders both new and returning; we hope you all had a good time and will be back for next year’s count, which will be on Sunday, December 16, 2018.
+Copies of the full results for the count are available below.
+We gratefully thank all the enthusiastic birders both new and returning; we hope y'all had a good time and will be back for next year’s count, which will be on Sunday, December 15, 2019.